Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Giant Component, Diameter, and Average Distance

 In the whole section let $G$ be a graph sampled from our model.
-We start by considering the subgraph induced by the \emph{heavy vertices} $\barV := V_{\geq \barw}$, where $\barw$ is given by the definition of power law weights, see condition (PL2).
+We start by considering the subgraph induced by the \emph{heavy vertices} $\barV := V_{\geq \barw}$, where $\barw$ is given by the definition of power-law weights, see condition (PL2).
 We call the induced subgraph $\barG := G[\barV]$ the \emph{heavy core}.